wuddleko/genguard/README.md

 # genguard

+`genguard check` runs your generators in the working tree and fails if the declared outputs differ from `HEAD`.
+It leaves that tree as the generators left it.
+Uncommitted input edits are part of the run.
+A generated file that is only staged still fails until that commit exists.
+In CI the checkout is usually clean, so `HEAD` is the commit under test: the pull request branch tip, or the push that started the job.

+`genguard check --isolated` checks the committed files in a throwaway worktree and leaves your checkout alone.

-`genguard check` runs your code generators and fails if the result doesn't match the files already in git.
-A hand-edited `.pb.go` or a schema change nobody regenerated shows up as a diff.
+A hand-edited `.pb.go`, or a schema change nobody regenerated, shows up as a diff.
 With `clean: true`, genguard deletes the declared outputs first, so a file the generator stopped writing fails the check too.

-The command can be anything you can run in a shell. `buf generate`, `sqlc generate`, `go generate`, a Make target, your own script.
+The command can be anything you can run in a shell: `buf generate`, `sqlc generate`, `go generate`, a Make target, your own script.

 ## Run it

-Put a `genguard.yaml` (or `genguard.yml`) next to the generated files, outside the output directory.
-Templates for the usual tools are in [examples/](examples/README.md).
+Put a `genguard.yaml` (or `genguard.yml`) next to the generated files and outside any directory listed in `outputs`. `clean: true` deletes that directory, and a delete that would take the config file with it is refused.
+Templates for the usual tools (`go generate`, buf, OpenAPI, sqlc, Make) are in [examples/](examples/README.md).
+Those files are config only.
+The generator stays yours.

 ```yaml
 groups: